• Skip to main content

 If you need a casual spot, Il Canale serves up excellent Neapolitan pizza, and also has a full menu of homey Italian pastas, soups, salad, and parmigianas.

-Where to eat Washington D.C. guide to Georgetown restaurants
+Washington D.C. dining guide to best Georgetown restaurants

 Photo courtesy Il Canale restaurant.